-With the rise of NewSpace, my research program also addresses space sustainability, including orbital debris and potential issues with space resource extraction.
+With the rise of NewSpace, my research program also addresses space sustainability, including orbital debris, the impact of mega-constellation satellites on astronomy, space security and militarization, and potential issues with space resource extraction.

 We use a combination of high-end computing and observations to address our science questions.
 In particular, we use simulation and modelling to explore the evolution of planet-forming disks, the dynamical interactions between planets, and the thermal processing of meteorite parent body materials through shocks during planet building.
 We also use the Atacama Large Millimetre/submillmetre Array, one of the most powerful observing facilities on the planet, to test models.

 Research Team and Mentorship

 T. Do (Undergraduate), conducting asteroid impact risks for planetary defence

 A. Falle, Research Coordinator for the Outer Space Institute and OSI junior fellow